wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/sql-data-warehouse/sql-data-warehouse-develop-group-by-options.md

 <properties
-   pageTitle="Group by options in SQL Data Warehouse | Microsoft Azure" description="Tips for implementing group by options in Azure SQL Data Warehouse for developing solutions." services="sql-data-warehouse" documentationCenter="NA"
+   pageTitle="Group by options in SQL Data Warehouse | Windows Azure" description="Tips for implementing group by options in Azure SQL Data Warehouse for developing solutions." services="sql-data-warehouse" documentationCenter="NA"